Review by Chris Dahlen, Pitchfork

 Her voice, raspy and harsh against the gently ringing acoustic guitar, makes you expect a gloomy, even maudlin disc.
 But that can distract from what makes it great: its ambiguity, the way she expresses herself in such strangely personal terms yet never settles on an emotional tone.
 She weaves domestic themes (family, love and marriage, alcohol, child-rearing) into pieces that come out so fully formed it’s almost easier to take them individually than as an album.
 Yet as careful as they sound, they don’t reach many answers.
-She reportedly joked to her husband, “These songs seem to be about how I can’t leave you,” and that would be a pretty concise explanation– but anybody who’s been married knows there are hundreds of ways to stay together.

 Her words drop like lead weights.
 Take the opening statement of the captivating “SRB”: “Headfirst into the headboard/ I’m shatterproof.”
 Or the album’s first song, “Sno Cat”, which is a scattering of images and scenes from a marriage.
 Other songs are more impressionistic, though never as abstract as, say, the strangest stuff on Hips and Makers; her voice can rise from a rough, direct tone, to the guttural wails that trail across “Vitamins V”, and then to a pace that’s almost hypnotically introverted– like “Ether”, which lilts in circles at a slow, methodical pace.
 And that’s not to say that every track is so serious, but not even the lighter ones sound casual: there’s a heavy silence between these notes.